 Select the square icon on the top right to open the map in full screen, or the icon beside that to share with others.

 We have commissioned local visual artist, Sara Cunningham-Bell, to produce one signature sculpture and five floor art pieces for the greenway.
 As a group, these are named: ‘Carry Each Other, with Dialogue'.

 The signature sculpture will be seven metres tall and made from robust metal.
 It will be walkable under, around and accessible for all.
 It will be unveiled in January 2023.

 Its design has a number of influences including the local area’s mill history, their cogs and wheels, the many old housing estates, their apple orchards, the ring forts and their circular enclosures, including their concept as gateways to a fairy world.
 It is also inspired by Belfast’s community strength, its energy and a wish to continue growing dynamically as a city.

-To get involved in the public art project, keep an eye on our social media or follow artist Sara-Cunningham Bell on the following channels:
+Keep an eye on our social media or follow artist Sara-Cunningham Bell on these channels: